 - PCS12852 is a highly specific and potent 5HT4 agonist that has already been evaluated in clinical studies in South Korea for gastric emptying and gastrointestinal motility in healthy volunteers and volunteers with a history of constipation.
 In October 2021, the FDA cleared our IND application to proceed with a Phase 2A trial for the treatment of gastroparesis.
 We enrolled our first patient on April 5, 2022 and completed enrollment of the trial on September 2, 2022.
 Results from this Phase 2A trial, which included 25 patients with moderate to severe gastroparesis, demonstrated improvements in gastric emptying in patients receiving 0.5 mg of PCS12852 as compared to placebo.
 The results indicated that for the patients in the PCS12852 group, the mean time for 50% of the gastric contents to empty (t50) compared to their baseline value (±SD) decreased by -31.90 min (±50.53) (compared to the change seen in the placebo group of only -9.36 min (±42.43).
 Significant gastric emptying differences were not observed between the placebo and the 0.1 mg dose.
 Adverse events associated with the administration of PCS12852 were generally mild to moderate as expected, limited in duration, and quickly resolved without any sequelae.
 There were no cardiovascular safety events or serious adverse events reported during the trial.
 Additionally, the 0.5 mg of PCS12852 showed a greater improvement than placebo in the gastroparesis symptomology scales (including both total scores in the scales, as well as sub-scores such as nausea, vomiting and abdominal pain) used in the trial.
-With the trial now complete, we have the data necessary to finalize the development plan for the treatment of diabetic gastroparesis patients.
-We plan to monetize PCS12852 by looking for licensing and/or partnering opportunities. - PCS499 is an oral tablet of the deuterated analog of one of the major metabolites of pentoxifylline (PTX or Trental®).
+With the trial with the adata necessary to finalize the development plan for the treatment of diabetic gastroparesis patients.
+We are exploring options for PCS12852, which may include licensing, partnering and/or collaborating opportunities. - PCS499 is an oral tablet of the deuterated analog of one of the major metabolites of pentoxifylline (PTX or Trental®).
 PCS499 is a drug that can be used to treat unmet medical need conditions caused by multiple pathophysiological changes.
 We completed a Phase 2A trial for PCS499 in patients with ulcerative and non-ulcerative necrobiosis lipoidica (uNL and NL, respectively) in late 2020, and in May 2021, we enrolled the first patient in our Phase 2B trial for the treatment of uNL.
 Although we initiated several recruitment programs to increase the enrollment of patients in this trial, we were only able to recruit four patients.
 We experienced extremely slow enrollment in the trial given the extreme rarity of the condition (rarer than reported in the literature), the impact of COVID-19, and the reluctance of patients to be in a clinical trial.
-We completed the Phase 2B uNL trial for those currently enrolled, but halted further efforts to enroll new patients in the trial and have terminated the trial.
+We completed the Phase 2B uNL trial for those currently enrolled but halted further efforts to enroll new patients in the trial and have terminated the trial.
 There were no safety concerns during the conduct of the trial.
 Although we believe that PCS499 can be effective in treating uNL, we received preliminary data in late February 2023 that indicated that the placebo response was likely to be much greater than the literature and clinical experts believe; thus, a much larger sample size would be required in a pivotal trial for an indication where it was extremely difficult to enroll even four patients.
-We would like to license and/or find a partner for the future development of PCS499.
-If this is not possible, we will return the drug to the licensor.
+We are exploring options for PCS499, which may include licensing, partnering and/or collaborating opportunities.